 Lecture at the EMDRIA Day "EMDR breaks lines", Berlin, 06 - 07 May 2016, approx. 74 min. on 1 CD or 1 DVD.

-Many substance abusers have not started "self-medicating" with various substances and/or alcohol because they are simply frustrated or adventurous or are adults in a life crisis for the first time.
+Many addicts have not started "self-medicating" with various substances and/or alcohol because they are simply frustrated or adventurous or are adults in a life crisis for the first time.
 Rather, they have already had a childhood full of violence and torment, and addiction is a self-help way to "close up", to no longer feel anything, to not have to uncover, to not have to confront the pain, to not have to think through and change the consequences of the violence. (...)